1996 IIHF European U18 Championship

 The 1996 IIHF European U18 Championship was the twenty-ninth playing of the IIHF European Junior Championships.

 Group A

 Played April 7 to the 14th, in Ufa, Russia.

 First round

 Because of Germany's success in the previous year, the draw for this year's championship guaranteed a final four berth for either Germany, Switzerland or Belarus.
 Group 1 was made up of the teams that finished 1st, 4th, 5th, and the newly promoted country, Group 2 contained 2nd, 3rd, 6th, and 7th.
-Unfortunately, this meant that Slovakia's first time playing at the top level, they would face Finland, Russia, and the Czech Republic, in the first round.
+Unfortunately, this meant that for Slovakia's first time playing at the top level, they would face Finland, Russia, and the Czech Republic, in the first round.
 The Swiss made the most of their opportunity, becoming just the seventh nation to finish in the top four.